 Surprisingly, despite financial aid’s life-defining importance, a great number of students don’t apply for it and a large fraction of those who do, end up making silly mistakes which keep them from getting the aid.
 Listed below are some measures you can take to help your students get the grants, scholarships, and work-study funds they need to sail through college.

-Encourage your students to fill the application:
+Encourage your students to fill the financial aid application:

 A study found that the high school class of 2017 missed out on $2.3 billion worth of free college aid simply by not filling out the form.
 That is why it’s very important to encourage your students, whether prospective or returning, to apply for the aid.
 Encourage them to fill the online version of FAFSA that has inbuilt edit checks, IRS data retrieval tool that makes their application less liable to undergo verification.
 In case they are using the printed version ask them to proofread it for mistakes.
 Make sure they are mindful of the deadlines as some states have early deadlines, while some distribute the aid on first come first served basis.